 Our goal is to build nonprofit resiliency

 401Gives was launched to strengthen Rhode Island's nonprofit community.
-For details on our successful first year, see the 401Gives 2020 Community Report here and the 401Gives 2021 Community Report with an amazing 75% increase here.
+For details on last year's success, see the 401Gives 2023 Community Report here.

 Our strategic goals include both increasing the number of Rhode Island nonprofits in stable financial conditions and increasing the amount of Rhode Island households that contribute to charities.
 (Read more about our focus on expanding philanthropy here.)

 What's in it for you?